R3 – Research, Reviews, Recommendations

 Testing Notes from Renee

-"We've analyzed 115+ kids nutrition products, prioritizing third-party tested vitamins, whole-food-based snacks, and products without unnecessary additives.
+"We've analyzed 115+ kids nutrition products, prioritizing third-party verified vitamins, whole-food-based snacks, and products without unnecessary additives.
 Our recommendations balance nutritional value with real-world kid acceptance."

 Kids Vitamins